edusantana/dropbox-undo-virus-file-corruption/README.md

 # dropbox-undo-virus-file-corruption

-Hi, I got virus on my wife' computer.
-It corruptes

-My wife's computer got an virus, and it affected the Dropbox's files'.
+My wife's computer got an virus, and it affected the Dropbox's files.

 The virus created a file manual (`RJMTQ-MANUAL.TXT`) in each folder: